 The plains are a succession of sedimentary rocks on rolling hills that span the region.
 The highest elevations in Saskatchewan are found in the Cypress Hills (1,392 meters / 4,567 feet) – the only part of the province that escaped glaciation.
 These hills contain unique plant and animal life; the lowest point is 213 meters / 699 feet at its northwestmost tip.

-Saskatchewan’s landscape has been shaped and scoured by continental glaciation to produce rocky outcrops, lakes, and rivers.
+Continental glaciation has shaped and scoured Saskatchewan’s landscape to produce rocky outcrops, lakes, and rivers.
 Ice sheets and their subsequent meltwaters have laid down a veneer of sediments on the southern plains.
 Glacial deposits on the shield tend to be thin and discontinuous.
 Finer-grained sediments are primarily used for agriculture, while hummocky moraine and other coarser-grained sediments are primarily used for ranching.
 The North and South Saskatchewan Rivers and the Qu’Appelle River carve many spectacular river valleys into the plains.
 Meltwaters carved these valleys during the retreat of the ice sheets.

 Approximately one-eighth of Saskatchewan’s surface area is covered by water, including Lake Wollaston, Lake Athabasca, and Reindeer Lake.
-Rivers in the province drain to several oceans and the Gulf of Mexico, as well as the Atlantic and Arctic oceans.
+Rivers in the province drain to several oceans, the Gulf of Mexico and the Atlantic and Arctic oceans.
 Most of Saskatchewan’s water flows west to east, with its great rivers rising in the Rocky Mountains and emptying into Hudson Bay.
 Despite this, the northeastern portion of the Precambrian Shield drains into Lake Athabasca, emptying into the Beaufort Sea through the Mackenzie River.
 The extreme southwestern portion of Saskatchewan, including the Frenchman River, is part of the Missouri River drainage basin that empties into the Gulf of Mexico.